Eagle Island Summer camp Scholarships

 Visit https://eagleisland.org/ to learn more about the camp!

 The Eagle Island Summer Camp Scholarship is an exciting opportunity for girls living in NYCHA communities to experience a life-changing adventure in the great outdoors!
-This overnight camp, located on Saranac Lake in the beautiful Adirondacks, empowers girls ages 9-15 to build confidence, leadership skills, and lifelong friendships through activities like swimming, hiking, canoeing, and creative workshops.
+This overnight camp, located on Saranac Lake in the beautiful Adirondacks, empowers girls ages 9-17 to build confidence, leadership skills, and lifelong friendships through activities like swimming, hiking, canoeing, and creative workshops.

 Full scholarships cover all fees, meals, accommodations, and transportation for one of the above weeks.
+Families will be asked to list their preferred week in the application.

 This is a unique chance to explore nature, discover new passions, and create unforgettable memories!